 LATE APRIL: Place barrier bands on tree trunks.

-Just after spongy moth (Lymantria dispar) caterpillars have hatched, when they are small and young, barrier bands will prevent them from climbing back into trees after ballooning or when they have fallen.
-Barrier bands can be purchased or made using duct tape or other nonporous material that can be wrapped around a tree trunk and coated with a commercially available sticky material such as TangleFoot® or Vaseline®.
+Just after spongy moth (Lymantria dispar) eggs have hatched and caterpillars are small, barrier bands can prevent them from climbing back into trees after ballooning or when they have fallen.
+Barrier bands can be made using duct tape or other nonporous material that can be wrapped around a tree trunk and coated with a commercially available sticky material such as TangleFoot® or Vaseline®.
 NEVER put sticky material directly on the tree trunk.
 On thin-barked trees, tie butcher paper or paper bags around the trunk before using the duct tape.
 The sticky material may need to be re-applied periodically due to rain and other environmental conditions as well as when the bands are covered with caterpillars.

 MAY–JUNE: Apply insecticides.

-If you choose to use pesticides to control spongy moth (Lymantria dispar) caterpillars, they must be applied at this time.
+If you choose to use pesticides to control spongy moth (Lymantria dispar) caterpillars, they must be applied at this time to target the caterpillar stages.
 There are two options: biological and chemical pesticides.
-For assistance in applying insecticides, consider contacting a certified arborist.

-Biological pesticides.
-The most common treatment used against Lymantria dispar caterpillars is a spray of Bacillus thuringiensis, commonly called Bt.
-This biological pesticide is highly specific, meaning different varieties of Bt affect only very specific species.
-Bacillus thuringiensis kurstaki (Btk) is the certain strain that must be used to control spongy moth.
-This bacterial insecticide kills caterpillars that eat it within a week of its application.
-Bt causes the cells of the caterpillar’s stomach lining to rupture.
+Biological Pesticides: The most common treatment used against spongy moth caterpillars is a spray of Bacillus thuringiensis, commonly called Bt.
+This biological pesticide is highly specific, meaning different varieties of Bt only affect specific insects.
+Bacillus thuringiensis kurstaki (Btk) is the specific strain available to control spongy moth caterpillars.
+This bacterial insecticide kills caterpillars that eat it within a week of its application by damaging the insect’s digestive tract.
 Bt is found naturally in soil and degrades within a week when exposed to sunlight.
 The variety of Bt used against spongy moth only affects caterpillars of moths and butterflies that feed on treated leaves.
-Bt has no affect on animals, birds, people, or even other insects.
-It is sold under various labels (Dipel, Foray, and Thuricide, to name a few).
+Bt has no affect on other animals, birds, people, or even other insects.
+It is sold under various labels (e.g., Dipel, Foray, and Thuricide).
 Bt must be applied to trees in May when caterpillars are less than 1/2-inch long.
 Timing is critical as Bt is significantly less effective on older/larger caterpillars.
+Some Btk products are available to the public at hardware stores and garden centers.

 EARLY JUNE: Replace barrier bands with collection bands.

 Collection bands can be made from medium-weight, neutral-colored cloth or burlap approximately 12–18 inches wide and long enough to completely wrap around a tree.
 Using a piece of cord or twine, fasten the middle of the cloth band to the trunk at chest height.
 Fold the top half of the cloth down to cover the bottom half.
 Older caterpillars are attracted to these “skirts” when looking for a place to hide during the day.
-Remove and destroy the caterpillars each day by scraping them into a bucket of soapy water.
+Check for caterpillars daily in mid or late afternoon and scrape them into a container of soapy water.

 JULY: “Crush & brush” pupae and adult females